9 minsPublished on 5/31/2022

 One of the most important industrial uses of gold is the manufacture of electronics (Image source)

 Bitcoin, on the other hand, has little use in the real world but more applications in finance.
-Like gold, it is used for investment purposes, but unlike gold it’s also used as a digital currency to make easy payments across the globe.
+Like gold, it is used for investment purposes, but unlike gold it’s also used as a digital currency to make payments across the globe.

 Bitcoin also has applications in decentralized finance (DeFi), an alternate financial system built purely on digital assets.
 Within DeFi, Bitcoin can be used for decentralized lending, borrowing, staking, and yield farming.